YENG-SEBASTIAN/project-management-tool-API/README.md

 # project-management-tool-API
-Rest API for project management
+Rest API for project management with Django as the basckend and react.js for the frontend